zeroDivZero/notes-swiftui/notes/canvas.md

 **Live Preview** button makes UI interactive as if it were run in simulator.

-Can drag `View` from library to canvas directly (also to code for that matter).
+## Show Library

+`View -> Show Library`, or `Shift-Cmd-L`.
+First panel in library view shows all view types.
+Can drag to canvas (or code).
 Corresponding code automatically added.

+Second panel shows modifiers.